kew44/harvestable/README.md

 http://challengepost.com/software/harvestable

+## Technical

+The application uses leaflet, Bootstrap, PHP, Postgres, Twilio and the Salesforce REST API.
+Relies on some apex trigger code on Salesforce objects and application configuration within Salesforce to enable OAuth authentication.

+It is designed to be easily hosted on Heroku.

+## Motivation & Background

 The idea for this app came from my volunteer work with City Fruit, a non-profit organization that harvests backyard fruit in 5 Seattle neighborhoods and delivers it to food banks, shelters, senior centers, and others.

 Our 3 harvesters, that already use Salesforce1 to log their harvests and deliveries, and donation site coordinators are the target users.
 Currently these coordinators have limited ability to see what we are harvesting in their area and to request that we deliver them fruit.
 This leads to missed opportunities to keep the fruit as local as possible, causes smaller organizations to get passed over, and leaves our harvesters to spend too much time on delivery logistics.